 Programme Educational Objectives

 - The graduates shall have sound knowledge of Mathematics, Science, Engineering and Management to be able to offer practical software and hardware solutions for the problems of industry and society at large.

 - The graduates shall be able to establish themselves as practicing professionals, researchers or Entrepreneurs in computer science or allied areas and shall also be able to pursue higher education in reputed institutes.

 - The graduates shall be able to communicate effectively and work in multidisciplinary teams with team spirit demonstrating value driven and ethical leadership.

-Students in the programme at the time of their graduation are in possession of:
+Students in the programme at the time of their graduation are expected to possess the following capabilities :

-- An ability to apply knowledge of mathematics, computing, science and engineering.
+- An ability to apply knowledge of data structures and algorithms appropriate to computational problems.

 Ten big reasons to opt for Computer Science